rancher/rancher-docs/shared-files/_glossary.md

         Node Template
     </dt>
     <dd>
-        A node template is the saved configuration for the parameters to use when provisioning nodes in a specific cloud provider.
-These nodes can be launched from the UI.
-Rancher uses Docker Machine to provision these nodes.
-The available cloud providers to create node templates are based on the active node drivers in Rancher.
-After you create a node template in Rancher, it's saved so that you can use it again to create node pools.
-Node templates are bound to your login.
-After you add a template, you can remove it from your user profile.
+        A saved configuration of parameters to use when provisioning nodes in a specific cloud provider.
+Nodes can then be launched through the UI.
+Rancher uses Docker Machine to provision nodes from node templates.
+To create a node template, the cloud provider must have a node driver enabled in your Rancher installation.
+After you create a node template in Rancher, you can use it again to create node pools.
     </dd>
 </dl>